A written habit plan = a lot more success!

 Goals are an end toward which effort is directed.
 They add value in a life area, and they have a clear end-point.

 Resolutions are a declaration of our firm decision to do or not to do something.
 A typical resolution is not very SMART.

+- Benefits.
+Focus on why you want to create the habit.
 The benefit of a goal must exceed the resources required to obtain it. – read more at my post on The Economy of Goals.

 3 Steps of Habit Change from “The Power of Habits.”

 Charles Duhigg shares a flowchart from his book “The Power of Habits,” at his website that outlines the 3 steps of habit change: Pick the cue, choose a reward, execute the routine.
 Learn more about the Science of Willpower at the Science of People.